-4-H has been part of Nova Scotia communities since 1922, when the first 4-H club was organized in Heatherton, Antigonish County.
+4-H has been part of Nova Scotia communities since 1922 when the first 4-H club was organized in Heatherton, Antigonish County.
 The historical roots of the Canadian 4-H program are solidly grounded in rural Canada.
-The program originated for the purposes of improving agriculture, increasing and bettering production and enriching rural life.
-Its beginnings were inspired by energetic and idealistic agricultural officials, dedicated school teachers and others committed to ensuring young rural Canadians learned the important skills required to succeed on and off the farm.
+The program originated to improve agriculture, increase production, and enrich rural life.
+Its beginnings were inspired by energetic and idealistic agricultural officials, dedicated school teachers, and others committed to ensuring young rural Canadians learned the essential skills required to succeed on and off the farm.

-The “4-H” program had its beginnings in the USA as early as 1901.
-Agricultural club work began in Canada a few years later and was organized in large part by the Provincial Ministries of Agriculture, but the organization at that time was called “Boys and Girls Clubs”.
+The “4-H” program began in the USA as early as 1901.
+Agricultural club work began in Canada a few years later.
+The Provincial Ministries of Agriculture primarily organized it, but the organization at that time was called “Boys and Girls Clubs.”
 Canada did not adopt the 4-H name until 1952, though it was not, and is not, affiliated with the American program.

 The first official Boys’ and Girls’ Club originated in Roland, Manitoba at the Roland School House in 1913.